baileye/azure-machine-learning-pixstor-siggraph/README.md

 You will need a deployment of PixStor.
 If you don't have an existing deployment, please contact [PixitMedia](http://www.pixitmedia.com/contact-us/) and they will support you setting up a Virtual Machine with PixStor.

-If you don't have PixStor, you can still follow the steps below and test the Azure Cognitive Services, via your own code, service, or in your browser via the [API Console and Explorer](https://westus.dev.cognitive.microsoft.com/docs/services/)
+If you don't have PixStor, you can still follow the steps below and test the Azure Cognitive Services, via your own code, service, or in your browser via the [API Console and Explorer](https://westus.dev.cognitive.microsoft.com/docs/services/) (ensure you are using the same region your API key is valid for).

 ## Azure Computer Vision

+This plugin adds metadata to your images based on the standard Azure Computer Vision service.
+This service will detect information, faces, landmarks, and other general items in your images.

 - Set up the vision API in your subscription.
 You can [start a trial and see your API keys here](https://azure.microsoft.com/en-us/try/cognitive-services/my-apis/).
 If you have previously set up a trial, you will have to create a vision key in the [Azure Portal](https://portal.azure.com/).
 Click on ' Create a resource' and search for 'Computer Vision'.
 Follow the steps in the portal to set up the Computer Vision service.
 - Edit the [azurevision.py](azurevision.py) file and change the 'azure_api_key' variable to be your key.
 Change the variable 'azure_endpoint' to your API endpoint